RiccardoTancredi/GameofLife/README.md

 | [35, 35]  | 14.4415 |  37.7393 | 28.8227 | 23.0166 | 11.2576 | 12.8539 | 32.6639 | 7.22382 | 2.61842 |     5.5 |
 | [40, 40]  | 14.3508 |  33.6934 | 27.2144 | 26.1871 | 12.9043 | 14.1191 |  30.447 | 6.43836 | 2.85526 | 4.85714 |

-The average lifetime of each pattern decreases with the dimension of the grid
+We see immediately as it decreases with the dimension of the grid.

 ### Sources: